Chat app Kik takes on Facebook with developer ecosystem built on the blockchain

 It’s ambitious, but perhaps not entirely new.
 Kik introduced its own virtual currency — Kik Points — three years ago in its first effort to monetize its service.
 Livingston said that May 2014 launch and June 2016, Kik Points was used in three times more transactions than bitcoin itself — although that applies to the total number of transactions not volume processed, where bitcoin would be far ahead.

 There’s a long way to go before this theory can be a working concept.
-Kik is still fleshing out its advisory team, although one partner is Chain.com, which shares a common investor in Union Square Ventures, the VC firm that is particularly bullish on cryptocurrencies and ICOs.
+Kik is still fleshing out its advisory team and, for now, the company declined to name partners it is working with.

 A new kind of ecosystem